How does the body language of an alpha looks like?

 However, that comes at the (high) cost of losing likability, femininity and, potentially, long term power.

-People indeed don’t usually like to be around -and be influenced- by people who operate outside of their genders (“gender deviant”, such an ugly term), and that’s also true for genders.
+People indeed don’t usually like to be around -and be influenced- by people who operate outside of their genders.

-Interestingly, as Sandberg notices in Lean In, women acting more like men lose points both with women and men.
+And as Sheryl Sandberg notices in Lean In, women acting more like men lose points both with women and men.